 Here at VCU Massey Cancer Center, integrative health combines cutting-edge medical care with evidence-based complementary approaches such as mind-body practices, nutrition, psychological care and exercise, whether for physical therapy and cancer rehab or for overall health, fitness and survivorship.
 Massey's Integrative Health program incorporates a variety of stress reduction and healthy lifestyle practices within a healthcare setting to address the physical, mental and spiritual needs of our patients.

-In addition to experts such as nutritionists, physical therapists, psychologists, social workers and palliative care (pain and symptom management) specialists, Massey partners with VCU Health to provide patients with access to services including spiritual counseling, acupressure, arts and crafts, music therapy, support groups and more.
+In addition to experts such as dietitians, physical therapists, social workers and palliative care (pain and symptom management) specialists, Massey partners with VCU Health to provide patients with access to services including spiritual counseling, acupressure, arts and crafts, music therapy and more.

 - Free workshops and support groups - Visit our event calendar for dates and times.